senti-iot/senti-mqtt-client/functions.md

 - Simple log, creating new log file every day
 - API for webhook
 - WebHook on GitHub to publish "now"
+- Slack channel for subscribe/publish (create new channel and Slack App)
+- Push to Slack from client